Fast-moving fire drives thousands from California homes

-By Friday, the fire had grown to more than 11 square miles (29 sq. kilometers) and at least 25 homes had been damaged, Fire Chief Ralph Terrazas said.
+By Friday, the fire had grown to more than 11 square miles (29 sq. kilometers) and at least 31 homes were damaged, Fire Chief Ralph Terrazas said.
 A middle-aged man who was near the fire went into cardiac arrest and died, the chief said, but he did not have details.

 “As you can imagine the embers from the wind have been traveling a significant distance which causes another fire to start,” Terrazas said.

-Jonathan Stahl was driving home to Valencia when he saw the smoke and immediately diverted to a mobile home park in Sylmar where his grandmother lives.
+Jonathan Stahl was driving home to Valencia when he saw the smoke and immediately diverted to a mobile home park in Sylmar where his grandmother and aunt live together.

 The park had been nearly wiped out in 2008 when one of the city’s most destructive fires leveled 500 homes.

-Stahl helped his grandmother, who was in her pajamas, and his aunt who lives with her, pack clothing, medication and take their two dogs.
+Stahl helped his grandmother, Beverly Stahl, 91, who was in her pajamas, and his aunt to pack clothing, medication and take their two dogs.
 They saw flames in the distance as they drove away.